 - Sharing notes and synchronising sometimes creates errors if more than one person updates a note at the same time.

-Non travel use: I use the checklist feature of Google Keep for shopping lists.
-You can share lists with others too, which is also really handy.
+Non travel use: I use the checklist feature of Google Keep for shopping lists and similar, which are handy to be able to share.

 There are other similar apps available.
 I do also use, and can therefore recommend, the following alternatives: